BERD-NFDI/bear-ml/README.md

 ### Discussion Board

-Thie repository is accompanied by a discussion board intended for active communication with and among the community.
+This repository is accompanied by a discussion board intended for active communication with and among the community.
 Please feel free to ask your questions there, share valuable insights and give us feedback on our material.

+### Disclaimer

+Please note that the contents of this repository are still in the experimental early stages and may be subject to significant changes, bugs, and limitations.
+We are continuously working on improving the **BEARM-ML** repository and welcome any feedback or contributions.
+Thank you for your understanding.

 ## 1. Usage